kamiljanek/TibiaEnemyOtherCharactersFinder/README.md

 <table>
     <tr>
         <td>
-            Tibia Enemy Other Characters Finder is a simple ASP.NET Api that helps players to detect other characters of your enemy.
+            Tibia Enemy Other Characters Finder is a simple ASP.NET Api that helps players to detect other characters of their enemy.
         </td>
     </tr>
 </table>